mcharrak/jekyll-theme-prologue/_posts/2019-05-23-monte_carlo_approx_integration.md

     return np.sin(x)
 ```

-Now we evaluate the function for all x
+Now we evaluate the function for all $x$

 ```python